 Fluffy Slime Recipe

-Fluffy slime is a lot of fun for kids to play with – we do recommend adult supervision for young kids and that adults should make the slime.
-See more safety tips at the bottom of this post.
+Fluffy slime is a lot of fun for kids to play with – however we recommend adult supervision and that adults should make the slime.
+See more safety tips at the bottom of this post before making your slime.

 Once you have your fluffy slime made, have fun stretching and squishing it.
 Fluffy slime will leave indentations when you press on it which regular slime won’t do as easily.
 It’s a bit harder to stretch as it gives a fluffy consistency instead.